samarkand-fr/P12-front-end-dashboard-/README.md

 ## $\color{red}{Installation}$

 1.  **Clone the repository**:
 git clone https://github.com/samarkand-fr/P12-front-end-dashboard-.git

-2.  **Run the project**:
+2.  **Navigate to the project folder:**: cd P12-front-end-dashboard-

-To run the project, follow these steps:

-1. Install the project dependencies by running `npm install`.
-2. Start the development server by running `npm start`.
+3.  **install project dependencies:**: npm install

+4.  **Launch the application**:

+  npm start

 The project will be accessible at [http://localhost:3000](http://localhost:3000/) in your browser.

-3.  **Launch the application**:

-  npm start

-You can access the application in your browser at http://localhost:3001 if you are using backend
+If you are using a backend, you can access the application at  http://localhost:3001 .